aws-samples/aws-panorama-samples/Object-Detection-YOLOv5/README.md

 ### How to use the Notebook

 The included Jupyter Notebook gives a guided tour of deploying a pre-trained YOLOv5 ML model.
 Follow the step by step instructions in the Notebook to deploy the provided model and Application code to the Panorama appliance.

-We recommend using SageMaker Notebook Instance to run the Notebook as it will have most of the dependencies pre-installed (including the AWS CLI tool).
-Select `conda_python3` kernel is using Amazon SageMaker Notebook Instance.
+We recommend running the notebook using **conda_python3*** kernel on SageMaker Notebook Instance as it comes with most of the dependencies pre-installed (including the AWS CLI tool).

 If the Notebook is not executed on Amazon SageMaker Notebook Instance then you'll have to install and configure AWS CLI tools (see the [Resources](#Resources) section for details)